-4.1.
-Composition
+4.1 Composition

-4.1.1.
-The Board of Governors is composed of 36 member organizations of the Council: 35 elected members plus the Host City, which is a statutory member of the Board.
+4.1.1 The Board of Governors is composed of 36 member organizations of the Council: 35 elected members plus the Host City, which is a statutory member of the Board.
 The Board shall serve for the entire period between two consecutive Ordinary General Assemblies.
 Election of Governors shall be carried out by an Ordinary General Assembly.

-4.1.2.
-Each Governor organisation shall have one individual Governor representative, who shall remain their representative until such time as the Governor organisation chooses to replace him or her.

-4.1.3.
-Each Governor organisation shall designate an Alternate representative who may represent the member when the Governor is unable to attend a meeting of the Board.
+4.1.2 Each Governor organisation shall have one individual Governor representative, who shall remain their representative until such time as the Governor organisation chooses to replace him or her.
+4.1.3 Each Governor organisation shall designate an Alternate representative who may represent the member when the Governor is unable to attend a meeting of the Board.
 He or she shall be delegated the same power, rights and obligations as the absent Governor.
-In the case of absence of either of the Governor or his/her Alternate for more than three (3) consecutive Board meetings, the seat allocated to the elected organisation will be reallocated to coopt the non- elected organisation with the highest number of votes across all Colleges from the previous Board election.

-4.1.4.
-Before taking office, each Governor and Alternate representative shall sign the Board's 'Code of Conduct'.
+4.1.4 Before taking office, each Governor and Alternate representative shall sign the Board's 'Code of Conduct'.

-4.1.5.
-Governors not represented at meetings of the Board of Governors may grant their voting rights to another Governor by means of a proxy.
+4.1.5 Governors not represented at meetings of the Board of Governors may grant their voting rights to another Governor by means of a proxy.
 No Governor may hold more than two proxies for any meeting of the Board.